 • Vomiting and diarrhoea

 • Poor coordination

 • Tremors and weakness

 • A fast or even a slow heartbeat, or possible cardiac arrhythmia

 Where will your dog find a cigarette butt?

-Be aware too, that nicotine is also found in other stop-smoking aids, such as gum, patches and e-cigarettes that can cause harm if ingested.
+Be aware that nicotine is also found in other stop-smoking aids, such as gum, patches, and e-cigarettes that can cause harm if ingested.

 Urgent treatment is required in most cases, so it’s vitally important to get your dog to the Vet as soon as possible.
-Take along any packaging from the offending toxic product if you know what your dog has swallowed.
-Your Vet may wash out the dog’s stomach, or induce him to vomit, to remove any nicotine products.
+Take any packaging from the offending toxic product if you know what your dog has swallowed.
+Your Vet may wash out the dog’s stomach or induce him to vomit, to remove any nicotine products.
 Your dog will probably be sedated and medicated, with careful monitoring, usually for several hours.
-He may give activated charcoal to help with the further absorption of the toxins or place him on an IV drip.
+He may give activated charcoal to help further absorb the toxins or place him on an IV drip.
 Your dog will usually make a full recovery if he survives the first 4-6 hours after ingestion.
-Nicotine is usually expelled through urination and is metabolised by the liver, so any nicotine in your pet’s body would naturally pass through his system within a 24 hour period.
+Nicotine is generally expelled through urination and is metabolised by the liver, so any nicotine in your pet’s body would naturally pass through his system within 24 hours.

 If you are a smoker

 Our domestic pets can develop certain types of cancer, and lung damage, just as humans do when exposed to cigarette smoke in the home environment.
 Second-hand smoke, the hands and clothes of a smoker, and residual chemicals from cigarettes can all expose your dog to harmful toxins and damage their health.